justaugustus/about/content/_index.md

 ([Kubernetes][k8s], [OpenSSF Scorecard][scorecard], [TODO Group][todo]), and
 helps maintain a few codebases around open source projects you may have heard of.

-Additionally, he serves as an advisor and invests in startups with open source in their DNA.
+Additionally, he serves as an advisor and investor for startups in the open source ecosystem.

 Within the Open Source Security Foundation (OpenSSF), he maintains OpenSSF Scorecard, a project that helps assess the security posture of open source